fanart-tv/fanartwiki/docs/ImageTypes/TV/showbackground.md

-# **Overview**
+!!! info "Overview"

     - Show Backgrounds are high quality backdrops of the TV show
     - Can be used as a background while browsing your tv library
     - Can be used as a background slide show on skins that support this feature
     - Can be set to a specific season or for all seasons

 ---